joaks1/PyMsBayes/doc/source/tutorials/background.rst

 clustered.
 More specifically, let's say we are interested in investigating three species of lizards that are co-distributed across the putative barrier.
-In order to infer the effect of the historical event on diversification, we want to compare, across the three species, the timing of the divergence between the populations on oppositie sides of the putative barrier.
+In order to infer the affect of the historical event on diversification, we want to compare, across the three species, the timing of the divergence between the populations on oppositie sides of the putative barrier.
 If the historical event caused divergence, we would expect that each of the